 Example.
-David Brown retired from the federal government in 2004, one month after his 55th birthday.
+David Brown retired from the federal government in 2005, one month after his 55th birthday.
 He had contributed \$31,000 to his retirement plan and chose to receive a lump-sum payment of that amount under the alternative annuity option.
 The present value of his annuity contract was \$155,000.

 The tax-free part and the taxable part of the lump-sum payment are figured using Worksheet B, as shown below.
 The taxable part (\$24,800) is also his net cost in the plan, which is used to figure the taxable part of his reduced annuity payments.
-See Worksheet A, later under Reduced Annuity.
+See Reduced Annuity, later.